Good Neighbor Citizenship® Company Grants

 Request a Grant

-The grant application cycle for 2015 funded requests is closed.
-Funding will be disbursed in late first quarter 2015.
+The grant application cycle for 2016 funded requests is open.
+Funding will be disbursed in late first quarter 2016.

 Nationally, we support communities through social investments and countrywide relationships.
-At a local level, our company grants focus on two areas: safety and education.
+At a local level, our company grants focus on two areas: safety, education, and community development.

 State Farm values the importance of keeping our neighbors safe.